-See how you're tracking with UniSuper by logging into your online account.
+See how you're tracking with UniSuper by logging in to your online account.

-Certain contributions can't be split with your spouse including non-concessional contributions, amounts rolled and government co-contributions.
+Certain contributions can't be split with your spouse including non-concessional contributions, amounts rolled over from other funds and government co-contributions.
 For a full list please refer to www.ato.gov.au.

-To split contributions made for the previous financial year, you must lodge a Contribution splitting form with us by 30 June of the current financial year.
+To split contributions made for the previous financial year, you must lodge a Contribution splitting request with us by 30 June of the current financial year.

 If you apply to split contributions with your spouse from your UniSuper account, we may refuse the application if it would result in your accumulation balance falling below \$6,000.
-For more information, see the Super contribution splitting with your spouse form at unisuper.com.au/forms or call us.
+For more information or to make a Contribution splitting request, visit unisuper.com.au/forms or call us.